 Energy Use

-All types of energy use come at a cost to the environment.
+All types of energy used come at a cost to the environment.
 Compared to fossil fuel energy, renewable energy is responsible for less CO2 emissions.
 However, it still has a carbon footprint.
 Click here to learn more.

 Finally there is another source of energy.
 Our food.
 This gives us energy.
 Growing and processing food uses energy.